-The split divided the aikido world with many other aikido teachers forced to choose between the Aikikai headed by the Ueshiba family and Tohei's new Ki no Kenkyukai organisation.
+The split divided the aikido world with aikido teachers forced to choose between Aikikai headed by the Ueshiba family and Tohei's new Ki no Kenkyukai.

-Shin Shin Toitsu Aikido, commonly referred to as Ki Aikido, has specific teaching methods based around the development of ki and mind/body coordination. it is based on the four basic principles to unify mind and body and the five basic principles of aikido...
+Shin Shin Toitsu Aikido, referred to as Ki Aikido, has specific teaching methods based around the development of ki and mind/body coordination.
+Based on the four principles to unify mind and body and the five basic principles of aikido...

 Four major principles to unify mind and body...